resonant-gamedesign/spirit-island-template/_docs/board_front.md

   - growth-group values: The Spirit Actions within a growth group, separated by semicolons (;).
 	- Example: *\<growth-group tint="green" cost="3" values="reclaim-all;gain-power-card"\>\<\/growth-group\>*
   - growth-group cost: Optional.
 The cost associated with this group (as seen on Keeper).
-    - non-energy costs: Optional.
+    - non-energy numerical costs: Optional.
 Try cost="1,dahan" or cost="1,custom1" or other icon names
+	- other costs: Try "forget-power-card,Cost: Forget a Power Card from Discard"
   - growth-group tint: Optional.
 A color shift on growth options (as seen on Spread of Rampant Green).

 #### Supported growth-group values